nrocco/ide/README.md

       destroy     Remove all ide configuration for a repository help        Help about any command
-      hook        Manage git hooks for an ide project init        Initialize a git repository as an ide project status      Get the current status of your ide project version     Display version and build information
+      hook        Manage git hooks for an ide project status      Get the current status of your ide project version     Display version and build information